signalens/signalsdrpro/5gs_en.md

 sudo docker compose -f sa-deploy.yaml up
 ```

-*Bind both WestBridge and USRP B20， follow these steps:*
+Bind both WestBridge and USRP B20， follow these steps:
- - Bind WestBridge in PowerShell
+ - Bind WestBridge in Windows PowerShell
  - Run the following command in WSL2, it will fail and USRP B200 will appear in usbipd list
 ```
 docker compose -f srsgnb.yaml up -d && sudo docker container attach srsgnb